Frédéric Plesius

-Frédéric Plesius (born February 10, 1988) is a professional Canadian football linebacker who is currently a free agent.
-He most recently played for the Montreal Alouettes of the Canadian Football League (CFL).
-Plesius made his professional debut for the Hamilton Tiger-Cats in 2013.
-He has also been a member of the Philadelphia Eagles and Winnipeg Blue Bombers.
+Frédéric Gelin Plesius (born February 10, 1988) is a Canadian former professional football linebacker who played in Canadian Football League (CFL) for the Hamilton Tiger-Cats, Montreal Alouettes, and Winnipeg Blue Bombers.
+Plesius made his professional debut for the Tiger-Cats in 2013.

 College career

 Plesius first played for the Baylor University Bears, where he was a redshirt in 2008.
 He then played CIS football with the Laval Rouge et Or where he was a two-time Vanier Cup champion in 2010 and 2012.

 Professional career

-Philadelphia Eagles

-Plesius attended a rookie training camp held by the Philadelphia Eagles of the National Football League.
+In May 2012, Plesius was invited to rookie minicamp on a tryout basis with the Philadelphia Eagles of the National Football League.

 Hamilton Tiger-Cats

-After the 2011 CIS season, he was ranked as the fifth best player in the Canadian Football League’s Amateur Scouting Bureau final rankings for players eligible in the 2012 CFL Draft, and third by players in Canadian Interuniversity Sport.
-Plesius was drafted in the second round (tenth overall) by the Hamilton Tiger-Cats of the Canadian Football League in the 2012 CFL Draft.
+After the 2011 CIS season, he was ranked as the fifth best player in the Canadian Football League’s Amateur Scouting Bureau final rankings for players eligible in the 2012 CFL draft, and third by players in Canadian Interuniversity Sport.
+Plesius was drafted in the second round (tenth overall) by the Hamilton Tiger-Cats of the Canadian Football League in the 2012 CFL draft.
 He spent the 2012 CFL season with the Laval Rouge et Or in the CIS.
 On June 24, 2013, following the CFL preseason games, he signed a 3-year contract with the Ti-cats.
 In his first season with the Tiger-Cats, Plesius was utilized primarily on special teams.
 In 2014, Plesius took on a larger role within the team defense as he accounted for 18 tackles, one interception and two fumble recoveries.